Articles of Incorporation and Rules

 (Replacement of Representatives)

-(Performance of duties of representative)
+(Performance of duties by representatives)

-(Term of office of the Representative)
+(Term of Office of Representatives)

 2. Notwithstanding the provisions of the preceding paragraph, the term of office of an alternate representative shall be the remaining term of office of the predecessor